 Save on admission to Las Vegas attractions and tours.
 Pay one low price and save over 50%.
 Enjoy the flexibility to choose attractions as you go and do as much as you want each day.

-122 miles – Titus Canyon Road is a 27-mile one-way off-road route into Death Valley National Park.
+Travel time 2 hours 15 minutes 122 miles to the east entrance – Titus Canyon Road is a 27-mile one-way off-road route into Death Valley National Park.
 The route starts about ten miles south of Beatty Nevada along NV374.
 This day trip is best suited for high clearance of 4-wheel drive vehicles.
 Although some people drive this route in the family sedan.
 The first ten miles are flat and dusty.
 Then the climb begins.
 Up, over and through canyons.
 Points of interest along the route include a ghost town and the narrows with 100-foot cliffs on both sides of the road.